Obama's FERC nominee withdraws, citing Senate struggle

-WASHINGTON (Reuters) - U.S. President Barack Obama’s pick to lead the Federal Energy Regulatory Commission stepped aside on Tuesday, saying the nomination was unlikely to pass the Senate Energy and Natural Resources Committee.
+WASHINGTON (Reuters) - In a setback for U.S. President Barack Obama, his pick to lead the Federal Energy Regulatory Commission stepped aside on Tuesday, saying the nomination was unlikely to pass a key Senate panel.

 There was no immediate word on who would be tapped to lead the commission, which regulates elements of the U.S. natural gas, electricity, oil and hydropower industries, including the reliability of the electricity grid.

-“I am withdrawing so that the President can move forward with another nominee, allowing the FERC to continue its important work with a full complement of commissioners,” FERC nominee Ron Binz said in a statement.

-Binz, who served as chairman of the Colorado Public Utilities Commission from 2007 to 2011, had been criticized by some conservative and free-market groups because he favored renewable energy sources like wind over coal and natural gas.
+FERC nominee Ron Binz, who served as chairman of the Colorado Public Utilities Commission from 2007 to 2011, had been criticized by some conservative and free-market groups that said he was out of the mainstream because he favored renewable energy sources like wind over coal and natural gas.

-Binz’s nomination was widely seen as being in trouble, given opposition from all 10 Republicans and at least one Democrat, West Virginia’s Joe Manchin, on the 22-member Senate Energy and Natural Resources Committee.
+Given opposition from all ten Republicans and at least one Democrat - West Virginia’s Joe Manchin - on the 22-member Senate Energy and Natural Resources Committee, Binz’s nomination was widely seen as being in trouble.

-At Binz’s Senate confirmation hearing in September, Manchin described Obama administration policies as hostile to the coal industry and “beating the living daylights out of little West Virginia.”
+At Binz’s Senate confirmation hearing in September, Manchin said Obama administration policies he described as hostile to the coal industry were “beating the living daylights out of little West Virginia.”

 Kentucky’s Mitch McConnell, the Senate Republican leader, had promised to “work to defeat” Binz.

+McConnell termed Binz’s withdrawal “a victory for job creation and for Kentucky families.”

-Binz said he planned to resume his consulting practice in Colorado, focusing on regulatory reform and ways to advance clean energy.
+Binz said he planned to resume his consulting practice in Colorado, focusing on regulatory reform and ways to advance a clean energy agenda.

 Reporting by Ros Krasny and Susan Heavey; Editing by Jeffrey Benkoe